GreenBlackSky/COIN/README.md

 * `interfaces` module, that containes apis of every microserives in project.
 * `schemas` contains dataclasses, that describe data models used in app.
 With the help from `marshmallow` I can serialize data into json and desirialize it back.
 More interesting is the fact, that I can use `marshmallow` to serialize ORM data, provided by SQLAlchemy.
 * I decided that I want to work with timstamps, instead of strings of dates in any format.
 So I had to replace datetime.SERIALIZATION_FUNCS and datetime.DESERIALIZATION_FUNCS in order to serialize DateTime into timestamp and desirialize it back.
+* `tests` module contains a bunch of end-to-end tests, made, ironicly, with the help of `unittest` lib
 * I've came up with waaaay more tests then I can implement, maybe I should've been born QA...

 ## Deployment